benkarlsberg/Statistical-Modeling-Annual-Seasonality-Stock-Market-Indexes/README.md

 + NASDAQ Composite p-value for All Months: 0.916

+The p-values for each of these results are quite high compared to the chosen alpha of 0.05, meaning the results are not able to be considered statistically significant.
+We fail to reject the null hypothesis and the seasonality of these indexes seems to follow more of a uniform distribution.

 ### Question 2: Is there a seasonality difference in index price changes between the Summer and Winter months?